Regaining Your Focus

 With this in mind, I decided to use today’s article to address this issue of what happens when you lose your focus and how to get back on track.
-I’m including a podcast that I recorded with Frank Thomas of the Small Business Tips Show back in mid-July.
+I’m including a link to a podcast that I recorded with Frank Thomas of the Small Business Tips Show back in mid-July.

 Frank found that he was struggling a bit with focus at the beginning of July.
 As he’s a friend and business colleague of mine, we naturally had a couple of discussions about trouble he was having.
 As we worked our way through some of the common obstacles, stumbling blocks and reasons why people lose their focus, we came to the obvious conclusion that many people struggle with the lack of focus from time to time.
 We decided that by having an open discussion about what happens when you lose focus, and discussing how to get back on track, we would not only help Frank regain his mojo, but could also potentially help many, many other people.
 The result is this podcast.